hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-databases admin

-The function deletes all user databases.
+This function deletes all user databases.

 *******************************************************************